Murder Mystery Game AI

 Not every reunion calls for strategic depth or elaborate roleplay.
 Sometimes you want pure fun, laughter, and accessible entertainment—and party games and trivia options deliver this without requiring gaming experience.
 These formats work beautifully for large family reunions because they level the playing field: everyone can participate regardless of age, gaming background, or personality type.

-Trivia Murder Party combines trivia questions with dark humor and interactive minigames.
-Players answer trivia; incorrect answers trigger "murder minigames" where losing players can sabotage opponents and fight for survival.
+A trivia survival game combines trivia questions with dark humor and interactive minigames.
+Players answer trivia; incorrect answers trigger minigames where losing players can fight for survival.

 • Why it works: Trivia democratizes knowledge (everyone knows something); minigames keep losing players engaged rather than sidelined